The By-Laws of the West Michigan Officials Association

 DUTIES OF OFFICERS

-The office of PRESIDENT is the third year of a four (4) year term.
+The office of PRESIDENT is the second year of a three (3) year term.
 The PRESIDENT shall preside at all meetings of the Association and shall appoint all standing and special committees, except as otherwise stated in Article VIII (Standing Committees).
 He/She shall be Chair of the Board of Directors and preside at their meetings.
 He/She shall also be Chair of the Grievance Committee if one is established.
 All correspondence from members and schools shall be directed to the President or Secretary for any action, as needed.

-The office of VICE-PRESIDENT is the first year of a four (4) year term, to be followed by subsequent years as President-Elect, President and Counselor.
+The office of VICE-PRESIDENT is the first year of a three (3) year term, to be followed as President and Counselor.
 The Vice-President shall be Co-Chair of the annual Banquet Committee.

 The SECRETARY shall arrange for a place of meetings and shall notify all the members of all regular or emergency meetings called by the President.
 He/She shall be responsible for the recording of the minutes of the executive and membership meetings.
 All correspondence from members and schools shall be directed to the President or Secretary for any action, as needed.
 Along with the Treasurer, the Secretary shall have the authority to draw or deposit funds of the Association.
 The Secretary shall assist the Treasurer in making provisions for the collection of dues.
 He/She shall also assist the Registrars in the recruitment of new members.
 The Secretary shall be elected for a term of two years, alternating years from the treasurer.